exercise typesworksheet generatorassessmentteaching toolsexercise generator

 10. Quick Quiz

 10-15 minutes, focused on one recent topic.
-The most useful daily assessment tool.
+The most useful daily assessment tool, and one of the formative practices Ofsted highlights as effective in its research review series.

 11. Multiple Choice